Quantum algorithm for calculation of transition amplitudes in hybrid tensor networks

-In this study, we propose a method for calculating transition amplitudes by the hybrid tensor network approach.
+In this study, we propose a method for calculating transition amplitudes with the hybrid tensor network approach.
 The main point of the method is the treatment of tensor products of non-Hermitian operators.
-In the naive calculation, the exponential number of terms in $\bigotimes_{m=1}^k N_m$ will appear.
+In a naive calculation, an exponential number of terms in $\bigotimes_{m=1}^k N_m$ will appear.
 We propose two ways to avoid the problem.
 One is a Monte-Carlo contraction method and the other is a singular value decomposition (SVD) contraction method, and the second method is the main proposal in this paper.
-Although the first method can avoid measuring all the terms whose number increases exponentially with $k$, the second method is exponentially more efficient than the first one in terms of the sampling cost.
+Although the first method can avoid having to measure all the terms whose number increases exponentially with $k$, the second method is exponentially more efficient than the first one in terms of the sampling cost.

-In the following, we firstly introduce the overview of a quantum-quantum tree-tensor network~\cite{Yuan2020-ih} for obtaining the expectation values of observables in Sec.~\ref{Overview of hybrid tensor network}.
-Then, the method of calculating transition amplitudes and overlaps is shown in Sec.~\ref{Calculation of transition amplitudes and overlaps}, especially we discuss the contraction of quantum tensors in subsystems in Sec.~\ref{Contraction of quantum tensors in subsystems} and the contraction of non-Hermitian matrices in Sec.~\ref{Contraction of non-Hermitian matrices}.
-We discuss the future application of the method in Sec.~\ref{conclusion}.
+In the following, we give an overview of quantum-quantum tree-tensor networks~\cite{Yuan2021-ih} for obtaining the expectation values of observables in Sec.~\ref{Overview of hybrid tensor network}.
+Then, the method of calculating transition amplitudes and overlaps is described in Sec.~\ref{Calculation of transition amplitudes and overlaps}; the contraction of quantum tensors in subsystems is discussed in Sec.~\ref{Contraction of quantum tensors in subsystems} and the contraction of non-Hermitian matrices in Sec.~\ref{Contraction of non-Hermitian matrices}.
+We discuss the future applications of the method in Sec.~\ref{conclusion}.